 One proviso, of course, is that you should only ever commit a database change to version control after you’ve validated that it’s working on your development machine, via unit testing.
 If you don’t know if the code is working, don’t commit it into version control.
 You’re likely to cause the database CI process to fail, but even worse, you might be supplying broken code to other developers.

-The CI Server should be running SQL Server of the same version as production, on a machine with no other service on it, and with restricted logins.
+The CI Server should be running the same version of your DBMS as production, on a machine with no other service on it, and with restricted logins.
 Don’t run your database CI processes on a server that also runs additional services, or where people are attempting to get other work done.
-You CI processes will eat server resources, as they drop and recreate databases, load data, run tests, and so on.
+Your CI processes are likely to eat server resources, as they drop and recreate databases, load data, run tests, and so on.
 If you then add in the need to have this process for more than one development team, for more than one database or set of databases, all this points to the requirement for an isolated environment.

-It will ensure that CI testing doesn’t interfere with the work of others, and also that failures are related either to the CI process itself, or problems in the code you’ve modified within version control.
+An isolated environment helps ensure that CI testing doesn’t interfere with the work of others.
+Isolation also ensures that failures are related either to the CI process itself, or problems in the code you’ve modified within version control.
 Build or migration failures within the CI process should not be caused because someone was mistakenly reading data from the CI database or attempting to run code manually against the CI database.
 These types of false negatives will not help you improve your CI process or the quality of your code.

 While it is possible to build your own CI server process, it’s a lot of work.
-Unless you have specialized requirements, it will likely be easier to take advantage of an established CI Server such as TeamCity, Jenkins, CruiseControl, Hudson, or Visual Studio Team Services.
+Unless you have specialized requirements, it will likely be easier to take advantage of an established CI Server such as Jenkins, AWS DeveloperTools, TeamCity, or Azure DevOps.

 Each of these CI servers offers specialist functionality that that may make one of them more attractive than another, within your environment.
 Plan for an evaluation period to test two or more of these servers in order to identify the one that works best for you.